Like I said before, we’ll continue our Sierra retrospective by going to SPAAAAAACE! More specifically, Space Quest I.

-The new art style is based on 50s sci-fi b-movies bringing a new visual presentation to the game fitting the comedy.
+The new art style is based on 50s sci-fi b-movies (commonly known as retro-futuristic), bringing a new visual presentation to the game fitting the comedy.
 Especially inside the Sarien ship!

 While the game makes some parts easier in comparison with the original (like the slot machine and the arcade sequence), other parts have become harder (like avoiding the Sariens on board of the Arcadia).

 But not only I strongly recommend this game, I also recommend the remake over the original version.